seitsu/registry-reporting/README.md

 ### The Current Status
 This idea was raised in the ICANN Registrar Stakeholder Group ([RrSG]) Technical and Operational ([TechOps]) Subcommittee.

+### Validation of IETF draft
+You may validate the draft document [draft-mcpherson-registry-reporting-repository] with https://tools.ietf.org/tools/idnits/

 ### License
 This is free and unencumbered software released into the public domain.
 For more info, please read the [LICENSE] file distributed.